paper-engineer/real-estate-updates/examples/tk1-house-list.md

 go pbr. view all of the above, just for shits and giggles.

-go to akl. view trh glenfield and highland, fenton hhr248, maybe em747.
+go to akl. view trh boxes, fenton hhr248, maybe em747.

 most likely choose one of these